0x71rex/0x71rex/README.md

 -----

-You are welcomed to join our [Discord Community](https://discord.gg/QeGV2eexJA).
-You can also follow us on [Twitter](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2F0x71rex&screen_name=0x71rex) to keep up with everything related to 0x71rex's project.
+You are welcomed to join my [Discord Community](https://discord.gg/QeGV2eexJA).
+You can also follow me on [Twitter](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2F0x71rex&screen_name=0x71rex) to keep up with everything related to 0x71rex's project.

 Thanks again for your contribution and keeping the community vibrant. :heart: